monodot/camel-demos/spring-boot-tests/README.md

 # spring-boot-tests

-A place for Camel tests that are focused on Spring Boot.
+Some unit tests to test out Camel and Spring Boot functionality.